-- 2. Enter your administrator login details. - When you first log in as an administrator, enter the username admin and password adminpw.
-If available leave the Secure option clear.
+- From Home, select your CORIOmaster2 from Discovered Devices.
+If your CORIOmaster2 isn't in the list, select Refresh.
+If you can't see your CORIOmaster2, read troubleshooting advice on page 122. - 2.
+Enter your administrator login details. - When you first log in as an administrator, enter the username admin and password adminpw.
+Leave the Secure option clear.

-If Host (IP or COM) doesn't contain an IP address, read troubleshooting advice on page 134.
+If Host (IP or COM) doesn't contain an IP address, read troubleshooting advice on page 123.

-3. When you are logged in to your CORIOmaster2, if prompted select Read to get its configuration.
+3. When you are logged in to your CORIOmaster2, select Read to get its configuration.